-The CRA has only one purpose, and that is to collect as much tax as it can legitimately can under the provisions of the Income Tax Act of Canada.
+The CRA has only one purpose, and that is to collect as much tax as it can legitimately can under the provisions of the Income Tax Act of Canada and other tax acts.
 The Agency will harass people to the point of financial ruin in pursuit of tax revenues.
 It will not pass up an opportunity to add penalties and interest to a taxpayer’s bill to increase their revenues.
-The laws of the land give them a full suite of police-like powers to help them do it.
+The laws of the land give them a full suite of police-like powers to help them do it:

 - The power to seize your bank accounts and other assets.